sm1215/tallymin/README.md

 The same concept can be applied to multiple rows by just selecting them and using the Multi-row Modification controls.

+Use the sortable controls at the top of the Name or Score columns to sort alphabetically or by highscore.

 Visit: https://sm1215.github.io/tallymin/